ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

 > [!NOTE]
 >
-> For details on how to access all available entities, and their properties, refer to the [Domain Model documentation](https://docs.erp.net/model/entities/index.html).
+> For details on how to access all available entities, and their attributes, refer to the [Domain Model documentation](https://docs.erp.net/model/entities/index.html).
 > This resource provides the exact paths and structure you need when working with different parts of the model in your scripts.

 > [!NOTE]